brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 1. Creating  a Map
 2. Navigate within the map created
 3. Going to specific location
-4. Detecting and tracking the tag
+4. Creation of AR tag to give priori knowledge
-5. Moving to the exact location of the tag
+5. Detect and track AR tag to perform Fine Positioning

 # Implementation
 We accomplished each task of the objectives stated in order to give a solution to the **Problem Statement** .